Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Conclusions and outlook

-{\it{Conclusions and open questions:}} In summary, we show that membrane viscosity plays a prominent role in the fluctuation dynamics of quasi-spherical vesicles if the Saffman-Delbr\"uck length $\eta_m/\eta$ is comparable or larger than the vesicle radius $R$, that is $\visrat_s\gtrsim 1$.
-This can occur if either the membrane viscosity is large, $\eta_m\gtrsim\eta R$, as in diblock-copolymer bilayers or lipid bilayers in the liquid-ordered phase such as DPPC:Chol, or vesicle size is small, $R\lesssim \eta_m/\eta$, as in submicron lipid liposomes.
-The MSD and decay rates for the latter case are shown in Figure \ref{fig4}.
-The results suggests that the Seifert-Langer model is a poor approximation of the fluctuation dynamics in this case. {{ First, the membrane viscosity significantly reduces the decay rate of the slow mode, see Figure \ref{fig4}a.
-Second, the MSD is also dampened and may not exhibit a clean $1/2$ power on the typical time scales of a scattering experiment.
-Accordingly, }}force-fitting the MSD with the Zilman-Granek power-law approximation would result in overestimation of the unrelaxed bending rigidity $\tilde\kappa$, see Figure \ref{figST3}.
-Similar error would emerge if flickering spectroscopy dynamics is interpreted with the equilibrium bending modulus alone.
+We show that membrane viscosity plays a significant role in the undulation dynamics of quasi-spherical vesicles if the Saffman-Delbr\"uck length $\eta_m/\eta$ is comparable to the vesicle radius $R$, that is $\visrat_s\gtrsim 1$.
+This can occur if either the membrane viscosity is large, $\eta_m\gtrsim\eta R$, as in diblock-copolymer bilayers or lipid bilayers in the liquid-ordered phase such as DPPC:Cholesterol, or vesicle size is small, $R\lesssim \eta_m/\eta$, as in submicron liposomes.

-The failure of the Seifert-Langer model to describe liposome fluctuations suggests a reexamination of the interpretation of data obtained by dynamic scattering methods.
-Figure \ref{fig4} suggests that in NSE experiment of DPPC:Chol system of the same membrane compositions as studied here and of vesicles of radii $\lesssim 100$ nm -- leading to 100 times or more larger $\chi_s$ values than those obtained here (for $R\simeq 10\mu$m) -- the whole time range observed in NSE is affected by membrane viscosity and the MSD does not obey a simple power-law.
-A similar conclusion can be reached if we adopt values of membrane viscosity of other systems \cite{Faizi:2022}, even DOPC and DOPC:Chol systems \cite{Chakraborty21896} for which $\chi_s$ can become $\sim 100$ for a 50nm liposome, see Figure \ref{figST3} for the MSD is such system.
+The theory predicts that hydrodynamic dissipation in the membrane gives rise to a unique signature in the flickering spectrum of vesicles and liposomes.
+The time autocorrelation function of the Fourier modes describing the contour fluctuations of the vesicle equatorial cross-section obeys a stretched exponential decay with universal stretching exponent 3/4.
+This new feature combined with the variance of the fluctuations allows to measure {\it independently} membrane viscosity and bending rigidity from the flickering experiment.
+This is usually impossible in scattering methods such as neutron spin echo (NSE), where all physical parameters are obtained solely from the relaxation curves.

-We hope our findings will stimulate further studies into the effect of surface viscosity on the dynamics of membranes and other complex interfaces.
+Applying the new analysis to flickering experiments of giant vesicles show that DPPC:Cholesterol membranes behave as a Newtonian fluid.
+Polymer membranes exhibit more complex rheology, which may arise from viscoelasticity or interleaflet friction.
+To account for the latter effect, a theory, which would be the analog of the \cite{Seifert-Langer:1993} model for planar bilayer needs to be developed to include membrane viscosity \cite{Miao:2002}.
+The new theory will also be relevant to NSE experiments \cite{Granek:EPJE}, since $\chi_s$ becomes significant for the submicron liposomes employed by this method and lipid density relaxation due to bilayer slippage is important on the time scales of the curvature fluctuations \cite{Watson:2010,Watson:2011}.